Interchange File Format

-Interchange File Format (IFF), is a generic container file format originally introduced by Electronic Arts in 1985 (in cooperation with Commodore) in order to facilitate transfer of data between software produced by different companies.
+Interchange File Format (IFF) is a generic digital container file format originally introduced by Electronic Arts (in cooperation with Commodore) in 1985 to facilitate transfer of data between software produced by different companies.

-IFF files do not have any standard extension.
-On many systems that generate IFF files, file extensions are not important (the OS stores file format metadata separately from the file name).
-An .iff extension is commonly used for ILBM format files, which use the IFF container format.
+IFF files do not have any standard filename extension.
+On many systems that generate IFF files, file extensions are not important because the operating system stores file format metadata separately from the file name.
+The .iff filename extension is commonly used for the ILBM image file format, which uses the IFF container format.

-Resource Interchange File Format is a format developed by Microsoft and IBM in 1991 that is based on IFF, except the byte order has been changed to little-endian to match the x86 processor architecture.
-Apple's AIFF is a big-endian audio file format developed from IFF.
-The TIFF image file format is unrelated.
+Resource Interchange File Format is a format developed by Microsoft and IBM in 1991 that is based on IFF, except the byte order has been changed to little-endian to match the x86 microprocessor architecture.
+Apple's Audio Interchange File Format (AIFF) is a big-endian audio file format developed from IFF.
+The TIFF image file format is not related to IFF.

 Structure

 An IFF file is built up from chunks.
 Each chunk begins with what the specification calls a "Type ID" (what the Macintosh called an OSType, and Windows developers might call a FourCC).
 This is followed by a 32-bit signed integer (all integers in IFF file structure are big-endian) specifying the size of the following data (the chunk content) in bytes.
 Because the specification includes explicit lengths for each chunk, it is possible for a parser to skip over chunks that it either can't or doesn't care to process.

 This structure is closely related to the type–length–value (TLV) representation.